Do you ever avoid anything that causes you to feel uncomfortable? Of course you do. We all do.

 In that same article, Akiko Iwasaki, a professor of immunobiology at the Yale School of Medicine, noted, “Social distancing goes a long way to prevent the rapid spread of the virus.”
 Suzanne Willard, a global health expert at Rutgers School of Nursing, added her voice by agreeing, “Social distancing is one of the most effective tools.”

 We would do everything we can to protect our loved ones, correct?
 Our family and our friends, maybe even our neighbours.
-Social distancing is uncomfortable.
-I am repeatedly unsure of how to greet a colleague or end a conversation, when a handshake would be normally appropriate.
-But, to not do such things, is an altruistic act, a sign of care and concern for those around me —in other words, love— whether I know them or not.
+Social distancing was uncomfortable.
+I was repeatedly unsure of how to greet a colleague or end a conversation, where a handshake would be normally appropriate.
+But, to not do such things, was an altruistic act, a sign of care and concern for those around me —in other words, love— whether I knew them or not.

-To practice social distancing and support others unable to leave their homes during this crisis both makes one uncomfortable.
-On one hand, we are unable to practice the social niceties that have sustained interpersonal dynamics since forever; on the other, we are spending our time on mundane tasks on behalf of others.
+To practice social distancing and support others unable to leave their homes during this crisis both made us all uncomfortable.
+On one hand, we were unable to practice the social niceties that have sustained interpersonal dynamics since time immemorial; on the other, we were spending our time on mundane tasks on behalf of others.
 Love can be uncomfortable, for a variety of reasons, but these are both actions that show one’s care and concern for others.

 Leave a Reply